 Student Responsibilities

-Students have the responsibility to initiate their registration with the AEC, provide current and complete documentation of their disability, and to meet with the AEC to discuss educational, accommodation, and medical history, as well as current barriers to access.
-The direct interaction with the student is very important and is used in combination with provided documentation and other history.
-Students continue to meet with AEC staff as needed for updates to their situation.
-Students must communicate with their instructors directly about any accommodations that may be needed during the term.
-Students are encouraged to do this in the first few weeks of the term.
+Students are responsible for initiating registration with the Accessible Education Center (AEC), submitting current and complete documentation of their disability, and meeting with AEC staff to review their educational, medical, and accommodation history, along with any current barriers to access.
+This direct interaction is essential and complements the documentation provided.
+Continued communication with AEC staff may be necessary when updates to the student’s situation arise.
+Students must also communicate directly with their instructors regarding any accommodations needed during the term, preferably within the first few weeks.
 Students will use AEC's online portal, AEC Connect, to request accommodations and schedule exams.
 AEC staff may assist the student with this communication.
 If requesting accommodations coordinated by the AEC (such as testing and notetaking accommodations), students must submit appropriate requests by specified deadlines.

 Instructor Responsibilities